 This Rope Dog Lead is 1.2 metres long

-Bunty Rope Dog Lead - Red / Black is so easy to use and it easily coils up to fit in your pocket.
+Bunty Rope Dog Lead is so easy to use and it easily coils up to fit in your pocket.
 The end of the lead has a strong, metal lobster claw clasp.
 This lets you easily but firmly clip the lead to your Dogs Collar when you need to.
 The clasp is smooth enough not to chaff or wear this rope dog lead, keeping your dog safe from becoming un-tethered.